TheBoisvert/SimpleBlackJack/README.md

 #### Notes and tweaks
 This plays with a single pack of cards.
+The cards are placed back into the deck and the deck shuffled after each round, no card counting allowed ;)
 Betting limits follow general rule, minimum of 2 and maximum of 500.
 The dealer's bank is infinite.